dnerever/donationMatching/README.md

 # donationMatching
-A site to consolidate infor for companies employee donation amtching.
+A site to consolidate info for companies employee donation amtching.